Frequently Asked Questions

 Yes.
-We have designated one end of the market for vendors who need to leave their refrigerated truck in the market area.
-There is a electric power pole in this area and vendors may have access to electricity for an additional charge.
+We have designated one end of the market for vendors who need to leave a refrigerated truck in the market area.
+These booth spaces are limited in number, however.
+Power is available throughout the market area and vendors may have access to electricity for an additional charge.
 Vendors will need to provide their own extension cord.

 May I bring a vehicle into the market area to unload?

 Yes.
-We allow vehicles in the market area prior to the market opening at 8:30 AM.
-Once vendors have unloaded their vehicle we ask that they park in the Senior Center parking lot so we can accommodate as many customers as possible during market hours.
+We allow one vehicle per booth in the market area prior to the market opening and must be moved to the City Hall parking lot by 8:15 am.
 Trucks may only be left in the booth spaces on the west side of the market.

-Electricity is available at booths around the outside of the market.
+Electricity is available at all booths.
 There is a small additional charge for electricity.

 Are solicitors allowed in the market?

 No. Only approved vendors with an assigned booth space may sell at the market.
 Groups that wish to provide religious or political information may use the City Hall “free speech” area.

 I am interested in performing at a market.
 How do I apply?